50 tips 'n' tricks to save if you've got kids

 Raising kids on your own can be especially tough.
 To help, charity Gingerbread offers useful free resources, with factsheets on what to do when a relationship ends, how to enforce child maintenance payments and finding legal help.

-It also has a freephone single parent helpline for one-to-one confidential advice and info.
-It only covers England and Wales, although similar help is available from One Parent Familes Scotland or Gingerbread NI.
+It only covers England and Wales, although similar help is available from One Parent Familes Scotland.

 Bag restaurant vouchers for cheaper family meals out

-Taking 60 secs to check online for deals for your fave eatery can instantly get you 2for1, 50% off, or even let the kids eat for free.
+Taking 60 secs to check online for deals for your fave eatery can instantly get you 2for1, 50% off or let the kids eat for 'free'.

 The MoneySaving gain from quitting isn't just about spending less in newsagents.
 Many financial products are much pricier for smokers.
 The health risks are huge, and if you've kids in tow the stakes are much greater.

 Stopping smoking may not be easy, but your family (and your wallet) will be much better off.
-You could easily save £30,000 over 20 years when you add up not buying cigarettes, plus savings on common financial products, eg, life insurance.
+You could easily save £3,000 a year when you add up not buying cigarettes, plus savings on common financial products, eg, life insurance.
 One forumite reports:

 It's the best decision I ever made – without it my daughter would go to school smelling like a dirty ashtray.
 I'd smoked since I was 12, came from a house where both parents smoked even though we had no money for holidays etc. I never realised how bad the smell was until I stopped.